Reconciliation Calendar

 Also check out the map of long-term drinking water advisories.

-Want to test out your knowledge on Indigenous peoples history in Canada?
+Want to test out your knowledge on Indigenous history in Canada?
 Take this quiz and find out!

 Varying levels – easy, medium and difficult.